Yoga and running are great teammates.

 Iliotibial Band (IT Band) Syndrome can plague many runners.

-Renowned running coach Jeff Galloway says that it’s one of the most common running injuries that he encounters.
+Renowned running coach Jeff Galloway says that it’s one of the most common injuries that he encounters.[7]

-Scissor Down Belly Twist is a great asana for any IT band issues that you might be experiencing.
+Scissor down belly twist is a great asana for any IT band issues that you might be experiencing.

 She goes on to explain that: